 So you love to grill, and you want to smoke, but you just don’t have room for both in either your outdoor space or your budget?

-As it happens, there are 2-in-1 options available that might solve all your problems, including this tubby looking beast.
-(And I say that with respect and affection.)
+As it happens, there are 2-in-1 options available that might solve all your problems, including this gorgeous looking beast.
+And I say that with respect and affection.

 But can a single unit really do the work of both a smoker and a grill, and do both jobs well?

-If everyone’s ready, let’s go in-depth with this fascinating grill!
+If everyone’s ready, let’s go in-depth with this fascinating outdoor cooker!